paulklemm/regression-heatmap-paper/Cover Letter.md

     * Section starts with a motivation on suitability of web-based techniques for the epidemiological application domain
     * Added expert input in Subsection **System Paradigm and Components**
     * Created new paragraph Selecting and Scaling the Descriptive Regression Metric
-    * Paragraph **3D Prism as Data Mini-Map** goes into details on early prototypes of the 3D prism and why these designs were discarded
+    * Paragraph **3D Prism as Data Mini-Map** goes into detail on early prototypes of the 3D prism and why these designs were discarded
     * [Reviewer 2] Justified selection of interaction techniques
     * [Reviewer 3] The paragraph **2D Heat Map Slice Visualization** of Section **5.2 3D Regression Heat Map Visualization** was revised to be more precise.
-The area below the prism is in fact be used to identify the correct position of the current slice.
+The area below the prism is in fact used to identify the correct position of the current slice.
     * Shortened **Implementation** Section to save space

 Additional Changes
 ------------------

   * As already mentioned in cover letter Section [New Title], we refer to our visualization as heat map instead of mosaic plot.
 Mosaic plots are derivatives of heat maps, but also encode information using the *size* of each data point (see `Friendly, Michael (March 1994).
 "Mosaic Displays for Multi-Way Contingency Tables".
 Journal of the American Statistical Association 89 (425): 190–200.`).
-  * We removed the workflow describing figure 2 to save space.
+  * We removed the workflow describing Figure 2 to save space.
 We concluded that it does not contribute enough new information especially to readers from the VAST audience to justify it.
 The section **4.5 Analysis Workflow** covers already all aspects of the workflow.
-  * [Reviewer 1] It was criticized, that it is not clear how the found models are investigated further.
+  * [Reviewer 1] It was criticized that it is not clear how the found models are investigated further.
 Therefore, we clarified this in the introduction of Section **3D Regression Heat Map Analysis of Population Study Data** as well as in the introduction of Section **5 System Design**
   * [Reviewer 1] Elaborate more on the limitation of having only three dynamic variables.
 We discussed this limitation in Section **8 Summary and Outlook** by suggesting 3D projections of a high-dimensional space spanned by more than 3 dynamic regression variables.
   * [Reviewer 2] Security issues are now indicated at the beginning of Section **3D Regression Heat Map Analysis of Population Study Data** as well as Section **5 System Design** and discussed in Subsection **5.1 System Paradigm and Components**
-  * [Reviewer 2] We revised a large number of long sentenced to either split them up or to simplify them.
+  * [Reviewer 2] We revised a large number of long sentences to either split them up or to simplify them.
   * [Reviewer 2] Citations are now treated as grammatically invisible
   * [Reviewer 3] Discussed limitations of CFS algorithm in Section **4.3 Target-Variable-Dependent Dimension Reduction** and how we tackle them in Section **4.4 Abstracting Regression Results**.
-  * [Reviewer 3] We added a check box as part of the file-upload step, which allows to skip the CFS preprocessing step.
+  * [Reviewer 3] We added a check box as part of the file upload step, which allows to skip the CFS preprocessing step.
 It is noted in Section **5.1 System Paradigm and Components**
   * [Reviewer 3] Fixed errors in Figure 1
   * [Reviewer 3] Removed paragraph **Encoding via CSV Files**